rishisareen/rishisareen-old.github.io/_posts/2020-09-06-creating-website-from-scratch.markdown

 1. ### Create login on [GitHub](https://github.com/)

+   1. Visit GitHub.com and click on the “Sign up” button on the upper right.
+Write your desired username.
+This will be visible to others, identify you on GitHub, and also be part of your site’s URL; for example, the author’s GitHub username is rishisareen and his demo Jekyll site’s URL is http://rishisareen.github.io/.
+Also write your desired email address and password, then click “Create an account”.
+   2. On the next page, click the “Choose” button next to the “Free” plan option, ignore the “Help me set up an organization next” checkbox, and click “Finish sign up”.
+   3. *Optional*: Visit https://github.com/settings/profile to add a full name (can be your real name, GitHub user name, or something else) and other public profile information, if desired.

 2. ### Fork the Beautiful-Jekyll theme

    Fork this project by going to [https://github.com/daattali/beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) and clicking the ***Fork\*** button at the top right corner of this page.
 Forking means that you now copied this entire project and all the files into your account.